uimarshall/deploying-web-solns-with-wordpress/README.md

 Use the MySQL username (`wordpress`) and password you created earlier to log in to the WordPress admin panel and complete the setup process.

 ![alt text](images/wordpress.png)

+## Conclusion:
+The web solution with WordPress has been successfully deployed on Ubuntu servers hosted on Amazon EC2 instances.
+The web server communicates with the MySQL database server, and users can access the WordPress site from their browsers.
+By following these comprehensive steps, you should have a fully functional WordPress website running on your Ubuntu EC2 instances, ensuring reliability and scalability for your web solution.